 Devine warns against "keto hacks" like using artificial sweeteners because the point of keto is to change your tastebuds.
 "Once you pull added sugar out of things, you won't believe how sweet the stuff you were eating actually was," she says.
 "And as you do this long-term, sugar cravings will subside."

-5. We Should Stop Judging People For What They Eat
+We Should Stop Judging People for What They Eat

 Something I found extremely interesting while on keto was how uncomfortable we are as women when someone threatens what we understand about "healthy-eating."
 I witnessed horrified looks from well-meaning friends as I slathered globs of chipotle mayo across hunks of red meat and swore to them I was on a "diet."
 Mayonnaise was a "bad" food choice.
 How could I be eating that and expect to lose weight when I couldn't partake in any of their "good" choices like carrots and hummus?

 She also encourages you to figure out your individual carb tolerance.
 "You know when you're in ketosis," she says.
 "Your body can gauge those things.
 And if you do become keto-adaptive, you might be able to tolerate more grams of carbs without throwing your system out of whack.
-Keto should be a holistic approach.
-It's more important to listen to your body when you're thriving, and know what it was that brought you into that zone that you want to be in," she says.
+Keto should be a holistic approach," she says.

 I'm ready to continue my balancing act in the months leading up to my reception and beyond, ensuring that in my diet—and especially on my wedding day — there's plenty of room in my stomachs for cake.